 He remained her dance partner the last four songs.
 However, she began to feel sick.
 Several times she had to fight the urge to empty her stomach on him.
 She refused to allow that happen.
 She would die of embarrassment if she did.
 But the more they dance, the strong the urge became until she just couldn’t hold it anymore.

 She roughly shoved him away from her and sped towards the bathroom, pushing the girls that were in front of her out of her way.
 There was no time to shut the stall door, she just ran to the toilet and heaved her guts out.

 She thought as she emerged from the stall and wiped her mouth with the back of her hand.
 She wasn’t deaf to the giggles coming from the other girls inside.

 Looking at herself in the mirror, she saw that some vomit landed on her dress and her hair even had a little.

 Kill me Now.

-Carefully, she washed the ends of her hair, and dabbed her dress clean of the mess.
+Carefully, she washed the ends of her hair and dabbed her dress clean of the mess.
 Party time was over.
 She was ready to escape before anyone could add to her humiliation.

-Outside the club was still loaded with people, majority of whom were wasted off their ass.
+Outside the club was still loaded with people, the majority of whom were wasted off their ass.
 They probably couldn’t tell up from down.

 Sehjada and Melanie were still nowhere to be found but if they wanted her they would call.
-Oh how she wished her phone would ring.
+Oh, how she wished her phone would ring.

 “Hey!
 Where are you going?”
 Someone asked, but Marissa kept walking as she wasn’t sure it was directed at her.